The 27 Steps To Get Your Podcast Into iTunes

 19. Assemble Your Episode

-If your podcasting “live” you don’t do this step.
-Instead you would add a step of “Make sure all audio levels are set up correctly.”
-For me this is adding in my intro music and outro music.
-I also add transition music between segments (but that’s just a personal preference).
+If you are podcasting “live” you don't do this step.
+Instead, you would add a step of “Make sure all audio levels are set up correctly.”
+For me, this is adding in my intro music and outro music.
+I also add transition music between segments (but that's just a personal preference).

 20. Add ID3 Tags